danielprofili/danielprofili.github.io/index.md

 </figure>
 # About

-I am a fifth year undergraduate student at Georgia Tech, majoring in mathematics and computer science.
+My name is Daniel Profili, and I am a fifth year undergraduate student at Georgia Tech with majors in mathematics and computer science.

-## Contact
+# Contact

 You can reach me at `dprofili3 at gatech dot edu` or `dprofili at protonmail dot com`.